clear/clear-style/README.md

 ]
 ```

+### Mocha Support

+Check out [`eslint-plugin-mocha`](https://www.npmjs.com/package/eslint-plugin-mocha) for more details.
+You can use the `flat.recommended` config in your eslint
+config.

 ## Contributing & Development

 This monorepo uses `changesets` to manage changes to all the config packages and for publishing packages.